Real Estate Law Firms Functions When You Sell Your Home

 Real Estate Law Firms Review Your Sale Agreement

 The residential real estate purchase contract that you sign when selling your home is a legally binding contract.
 In addition to the selling price, it will contain conditions, deposits, special terms, possession dates, appliances, representations and warranties.
 Your real estate law firm should review your contract with you prior to signing it.
 If time is an issue, you can add a “lawyer review” condition.
 This means that the whole contract will be conditional on your satisfactory review of the real estate contract with your lawyer.

 What Your Real Estate Law Firm Will Need From You

 You will need to give your lawyer a few things for your appointment.
-You will need two pieces of ID.
-One needs to be government issued photo ID.
+You need two pieces of ID.
+The identification requirement must includea piece of government issued photo ID.
 If you are selling a house or a bareland condo, you will need to bring a real property report with a certificate of compliance from the municipality that shows all the current improvements on the property.
 We also assist if you need an encroachment agreement or if a restrictive covenant on title is causing trouble.
 You should also provide your real estate law firm with your mortgage reference number for any mortgages on the property.
 Remember, many lines of credit are registered as a mortgage.

 Dower rights give specific rights to a married person who is not on title to a home, if either of the spouses lived in the home since the time of their marriage.
 Check your title for a dower release to see about avoiding dower issues.
 It is extremely important to know if dower rights apply to you when you sell (or refinance) your home.
 Click here to learn more about dower rights.